heliogoodbye/Snippets/README.md

   - Make sure the plugin is activated.
   - Verify that the shortcode syntax is correct.

-By following these steps, you can efficiently manage and insert reusable content blocks on your WordPress site using the "Snippets" plugin.
+By following these steps, you can efficiently manage and insert reusable content blocks on your WordPress site using the "Snippets" plugin, including the ability to display random snippets from a list of IDs.

 ---